georgevc15/multifarious-python-projects/README.md

 - tictactoe -> branch <- game in which two players alternately put Xs and Os in compartments of a figure formed by two vertical lines crossing two horizontal lines and each tries to get a row of three Xs or three Os before the opponent does

 - coins -> branch <- Make your own coins and print data

+- bank -> branch <- bank with current and savings accounts, each account can deposit and redraw money but also can print your statement, each account has different minimum limits